justinkyuQA/Prompt-engineering-experiments/README.md

 # Prompt-engineering-experiments
+Experiment Title

+Objective:
+What were you trying to learn/test?

+Prompt:
+Paste the exact prompt(s).

+Parameters:

+Model: (GPT / Claude / etc.)

+Temperature:

+Max tokens:

+Number of runs:

+Observations:

+Unexpected Behavior:

+Consistency Rating (1–5):
+How stable were the outputs?

+Conclusions:
+What did you learn about how the model behaves?

+Next Steps:
+What will you test next?
 Experiment 01 — Testing Instruction Adherence
 Goal: See whether the LLM follows a multi-step instruction with constraints.
 Prompt: